Are you undertaking a building or remodeling project soon?

 Why Proper Installation Is Key

-Properly-installed ductwork helps to keep the home comfortable because it effectively regulates the temperature in the entire home.
-However, shoddy installation creates numerous problems.
-Seams between duct pieces are sealed using an aluminum tape while ductwork is separated from areas like crawl spaces and attics with insulation.
+Properly installed ductwork helps to keep the home comfortable because it effectively regulates the temperature in the entire home.
+However, the shoddy installation creates numerous problems.
+Seams between duct pieces are sealed using aluminum tape while ductwork is separated from areas like crawl spaces and attics with insulation.

 Did you notice that we said ductwork is sealed with aluminum tape?
 Despite the misleading name, duct tape isn’t suitable for sealing ducts.
 Instead, special aluminum tape or sometimes mastic is used to create the proper seal on ductwork to provide long-lasting protection and efficiency.